 The goal of the PreApp review process is to identify the most promising, competitive, and responsive proposals.
-The PreApp will be evaluated in three areas: 1) impact of the research to overcome current road blocks and advance translational development in the stem cell field, 2) design and feasibility of the research plan, and 3) responsiveness of the proposal to the goals of the RFA.
+The PreApp will be evaluated in three key areas: 1) Significance and Innovation; 2) Feasibility and Experimental Design; and 3) Responsiveness to the RFA.
 The quality of appropriate preliminary results is an important factor in assessing feasibility of the proposals.

-1. Impact
+1. Significance and Innovation